aide-de-camp/date/src/components/date-ago/readme.md

-# adc-date-relative
+# adc-date-ago

-This web component formats a date with a format like "last Sunday at 10:30 AM", "next Wednesday at 11:00 PM" or "today at 1:00 PM."
+This web components formats a date and time in terms of distance with the present, like `3 days ago`.
+Also accepts a future date and time.

 <!-- Auto Generated Below -->

 ## Properties